 “Another aim of therapeutic gardens is to promote ambulation, positive reminiscences, decreased stress and stabilized sleep wake cycles… exposure to nature has been associated with reduction in pain, improvement in attention and modulation of stress responses.
 In addition, some studies have reported that having free access to an outdoor area may reduce some agitated behaviors, medications and falls in dementia residents.”
 Psychiatry Investig.
 2012 Jun;9(2):100-110.
 English, Published online May 22, 2012, Copyright © 2012 Korean Neuropsychiatric Association.

-The Therapy Garden compliments the occupational rehabilitation provided in the Green House Home setting where the person can practice functioning in a bedroom, bathroom, kitchen, and laundry room, and practice negotiating carpet, tile, doorways and back yard spaces.
+Therapy Garden compliments the occupational rehabilitation provided in the The Villas at Green Hill setting where the person can practice functioning in a bedroom, bathroom, kitchen, and laundry room, and practice negotiating carpet, tile, doorways and back yard spaces.

 “In addition to the clinical therapeutic focus for the body of our residents, the garden will provide support for healing of the mind and spirit which is so very important during a challenging recovery,” said Ms. Davis.
 “Utilizing rocks and water to create a Zen like area for reflection and meditation, as well as the different plants and flowers that will change with the seasons and engage the senses, will support the rehabilitative efforts of residents and caregivers alike.”

 At Green Hill the focus is on the quality of life of residents regardless of their physical, cognitive or emotional challenges.
-Incorporating the use of the beautiful outdoor spaces on the landscaped 21-acre property is a priority and includes the rain garden, backyard social areas at each Green House Home, and shaded patios and sun gardens at the Legacy building.
+Incorporating the use of the beautiful outdoor spaces on the landscaped 21-acre property is a priority and includes the rain garden, backyard social areas at each The Villas at Green Hill, and shaded patios and sun gardens at the Legacy building.

 There are two ways to participate in the success of the Green Hill Therapy Garden.
 The purchase of a commemorative engraved garden paver that will grace the garden walkways is a wonderful gift for the holidays for family, friends and colleagues.
 Or, make an additionally significant contribution to the Therapy Garden capital campaign.